CecilioPorrata/MathProgramV01/README.md

 ### How to run the program:
 #### Requirements:
+UPDATED:
+- Now the languages are in separate folders.
+So, far javascript and C#
+JAVASCRIPT:
 - Created with node v16.17.0.
 Not quite sure if it matters, but it was used to create a user input... readline to get user input from console.
 - That's it
 node mathProgram.js

+C#
+- Created with .net 6.0 and .net 8.0
+- Change the schoolProgramming.csproj file to target the version you would prefer.
+-

 ### Future:
 - Create the ability to retry a problem for a certain amount of attempts